gomobile/sample-audio-player/README.md

 Download the Intel® XDK at [http://software.intel.com/en-us/html5](http://software.intel.com/en-us/html5).
 With the Audio Player sample you can play audio with Apache Cordova Media API, Cordova Low Latency Audio Plugin for iOS and Android and the HTML5 Audio tag.

 The Audio Player App demonstrates how to play local and stream online audio files using the Cordova* media plugin.
-It also demonstrates use of the [Cordova Low Latency Audio Plugin for iOS and Android](https://github.com/floatinghotpot/testaudio/tree/master/plugins/com.rjfun.cordova.plugin.lowlatencyaudio) to demonstrates playing two music files concurrently.
+It also demonstrates use of the [Cordova Native Audio Plugin](https://github.com/floatinghotpot/cordova-plugin-nativeaudio) to demonstrates playing two music files concurrently.
 To see the technical details of the sample, please visit the **[included tutorial][]**.
 [included tutorial]: docs/README.md